 Different treatments are available for kidney stones, depending on the type of stone and the root cause.
 One simple way to move a stone through your urinary tract is to drink plenty of water to gush it out.

-Stones that can't be treated with more-conservative procedures, either because they're too large to pass on their own or because they cause bleeding, kidney damage or ongoing urinary tract infections that may need more invasive procedures.
+Stones that can't be treated with more-conservative procedures, either because they're too large to pass on their own or because they cause bleeding, kidney damage or on-going urinary tract infections that may need more invasive procedures.
 This includes:

 1. Extracorporeal shock wave lithotripsy (ESWL).
 A commonly used method to treat kidney stones is using shock waves to shatter the stones into tiny pieces which are then passed out from your urine.
-Usually it requires sedation or light anesthesia because of the moderate pain caused by the shock waves.
+Usually it requires sedation or light anaesthesia because of the moderate pain caused by the shock waves.